Docs / Lua / Callbacks

 tick(state)

 Called on a fixed interval (default 10 Hz, configurable per mode).
 Advance time, resolve AI, check win conditions.
-Return the new state — or { finished = true, result = ... } (Lua) / {finished, Result, State} (Erlang) to end the match.
+Return the new state; to end the match, set state._finished = true and state._result first (see the callout above).

 local w = winner(state.board)